 Meconium aspiration syndrome (MAS) occurs when a newborn baby breathes in fluids that cause breathing difficulties.
 The symptoms can be distressing but are usually temporary.

 MAS is a rare condition that typically affects a small number of full-term or post-term newborns.
 Some babies will require breathing support, including an oxygen mask and mechanical ventilation.

 In this article, we examine MAS and its causes.
 We also look at how to treat MAS and the possible complications.

 Meconium is a dark green sticky substance comprising materials that the fetus ingested while in the uterus.
 Meconium passes out of the newborn’s body as their first stool.
 Amniotic fluid surrounds the fetus in the uterus.

-If a baby breathes in amniotic fluid and meconium, these substances can reach their lungs, blocking the airways.
-The condition can become severe and cause part of the lung to collapse.
-The resulting signs include difficulty breathing and a bluish tint to the skin.
+If a baby breathes in amniotic fluid and meconium, these substances can reach their lungs,

 The condition usually affects full-term newborns born at 37–41 weeks of pregnancy who are small for their gestational age or post-term newborns born after 42 weeks of pregnancy.

 MAS also increases the likelihood of serious infections, such as pneumonia, which can be particularly severe in a newborn, as their immune system is not yet mature.